bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rosenhain.md

 9. Established the method of least squares for approximating solutions of polynomial equations.
 10. Brought the study of skew surfaces to a new level by determining their shapes in terms of differential equations.

 Born 10 June 1816, Königsberg, Prussia (now Kaliningrad, Russia).
-Died 14 May1887, Berlin, Germany.
+Died 14 May 1887, Berlin, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Rosenhain/)